 - Submission of an application of intent with the Pennsylvania State Board of Cosmetology

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

-There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of Pennsylvania.
-The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
-To successfully complete this course, students are required to undertake a minimum of 1250 hours of training before they can be signed off.
+There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in Pennsylvania.
+The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician from a registered beauty school.
+Students are required to undertake a minimum of 1,250 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
-For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.
+For those looking to begin their own start up business, an associate degree is desirable.

 To become an esthetician, students are required to complete a minimum of 300 hours of coursework at a registered beauty school.

-Another popular method in which to become a standard cosmetologist in the state of Pennsylvania is through an apprenticeship.
-For those wishing to undertake an apprenticeship instead of attending a registered beauty school, they will need to be accepted under the charge of a licensed cosmetologist and complete three years and 2000 supervised hours within the field.
+Another popular method in which to become a standard cosmetologist in Pennsylvania is through an apprenticeship.
+For those wishing to undertake an apprenticeship instead of attending a registered beauty school, they will need to be accepted under the charge of a licensed cosmetologist and complete three years and 2,000 supervised hours within the field.